Blasphemy law in Australia: Western Australia

+Australian Capital Territory

+By its Law Reform (Abolitions & Repeals) Act 1996, the Australian Capital Territory abolished the common law offence of blasphemous libel.
+The common law offence of blasphemy may yet exist.

-The Northern Territory
+Northern Territory

 The Northern Territory Criminal Code Act 1983 has codified offences in the Northern Territory.
 The Code makes no mention of blasphemy or blasphemous libel but does not abolish the common law.
 The offences of blasphemy and blasphemous libel in the Northern Territory may yet exist under common law.